Mandeeb/memory-game/README.md

   Timer - A timer starts when the first card is clicked.
 See if you can beat
           the timer.
 Good luck!

+  Dependencies:
+    The font for the icons on the card is Google Font Awesome.